Currently, there are a couple of NewLaw practices in Hong Kong. They hold themselves out as recruitment agencies or consultancies.

 More often than not, clients under this model are fooled and lawyers are screwed!

 SimplifyLaw is a direct answer to these questions.
-It is run and owned by qualified Hong Kong lawyers.
-Clients of SimplifyLaw receive greater legal protections than from other NewLaw Practices.
+Clients of SimplifyLaw receive greater protections than from other NewLaw Practices.
 SimplifyLaw deals with clients directly.
 It discusses its fees and terms of engagement with their clients directly, thus reducing the total fees payable by clients by eliminating the “commissions” payable to unqualified brokers.
-Clients also benefitted by obtaining legal guidance directly from qualified lawyers.
+Clients also benefit from obtaining guidance directly from their advisers directly.